stalwartlabs/mail-server/UPGRADING.md

 Upgrading from `v0.10.x` to `v0.11.0`
 ------------------------------------

 Version `0.11.0` introduces breaking changes to the spam filter configuration.
-No data migration is required but, if changes were made to the previous spam filter, the configuration of the new spam filter should be reviewed.
+Although no data migration is required, if changes were made to the previous spam filter, the configuration of the new spam filter should be reviewed.
 In particular:

 - `lookup.spam-*` settings are no longer used, these have been replaced by `spam-filter.*` settings.
 Review the [updated documentation](http://stalw.art/docs/spamfilter/overview).
 - Previous `spam-filter` and `track-replies` Sieve scripts cannot be used with the new version.
 They have been replaced by a built-in spam filter written in Rust.